Memotech-Bill/PicoBB/README.md

   or the commercial version
   [Pimoroni Pico VGA Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-vga-demo-base).
 * Includes program and data storage either in Pico flash and SD card on the VGA demo board.
-* Support for networking over the built in WiFi on a Pico W.
+* Support for networking over the built in WiFi on a Pico2 W.
 * Sound is low quality (as per BBC Micro) available via the PWM output.
 * Has 420KB of RAM available, shared between BASIC and the machine stack.